sclampet/8thwall-AR-loading-template/README.md

 # Overview

 The following is a starting off point for getting started in Web AR.
+(Follow the Getting Started instructions below to get setup with 8th Wall first).
 This does not include any code that deals with the actual 3D scene.
 This is just for the initial loading process which includes the following...

 1. Detecting if the user is not on a supported device or browser, and providing helpful information for how to view the XR experience.